RussellWaring/RussellWaring/README.md

 ### Hey there, I'm Russell

 ## About me
+- Currently seeking employment as a software developer or programmer analyst!
+- Studying Computer Programming and Analysis @ Durham College, Oshawa ON
 - Urban Forestry Technician Diploma, Fleming College
-- Studying Computer Programming and Analysis @ Durham College, Oshawa ON

 ### I can be found here: